The Bronx: History

 Originally, the area was part of the Lenape's Lenapehoking territory inhabited by Siwanoy of the Wappinger Confederacy.
 European colonization of the Bronx began in 1639.
-Over time, European colonists converted the borough into farmlands.
-The Bronx was originally part of Westchester County, but it was ceded to New York City in two major parts (West Bronx in 1874 and East Bronx in 1895) before it became Bronx County.
+Over time, European colonists converted the area into farmlands.
+The Bronx was originally part of Westchester County, but it was ceded to New York City in two major parts (the West Bronx in 1874 and the East Bronx in 1895), subsequently becoming Bronx County.

 Before 1914

 The Bronx's development is directly connected to its strategic location between New England and New York (Manhattan).
 Control over the bridges across the Harlem River plagued the period of British colonial rule.
 The King's Bridge, built in 1693 where Broadway reached the Spuyten Duyvil Creek, was a possession of Frederick Philipse, lord of Philipse Manor.
 Local farmers on both sides of the creek resented the tolls, and in 1759, Jacobus Dyckman and Benjamin Palmer led them in building a free bridge across the Harlem River.
 After the American Revolutionary War, the King's Bridge toll was abolished.

 The territory now contained within Bronx County was originally part of Westchester County, one of the 12 original counties of the English Province of New York.
-The present Bronx County was contained in the town of Westchester and parts of the towns in Yonkers, Eastchester, and Pelham.
+The present Bronx County was contained in the town of Westchester and parts of the towns of Yonkers, Eastchester, and Pelham.
 In 1846, a new town was created by division of Westchester, called West Farms.
 The town of Morrisania was created, in turn, from West Farms in 1855.
 In 1873, the town of Kingsbridge was established within the former borders of the town of Yonkers, roughly corresponding to the modern Bronx neighborhoods of Kingsbridge, Riverdale, and Woodlawn Heights, and included Woodlawn Cemetery.

 Among the famous people who settled in the Bronx during the 19th and early 20th centuries were author Willa Cather, tobacco merchant Pierre Lorillard, and inventor Jordan L. Mott, who established Mott Haven to house the workers at his iron works.